Pingu-Io/better-salty-nui/README.md

 - Add "ensure BetterSaltyNUI" to your server.cfg and make sure the NUI is started AFTER SaltyChat

 ## Features
-- Full customizable text/esthetics
+- Full customizable text/esthetics (HTML & CSS)
-- Display the status of the plugin
+- Display the status of the plugin (Toggles when player switch between gaming channel and lobby channel)
-- Display if the player is connected to the TeamSpeak3 server
+- Display if the player is connected to the TeamSpeak3 server (Toggles when the player microphone switch between active or not active)
-- Display if the player is microphone/sound muted
+- Display if the player is microphone/sound muted (Toggles when player microphone/speakers switch between enabled or not enabled)
 - Block player movements

 ## Basic Example